druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 Don't [become a bad example to others](https://www.npr.org/2023/12/30/1222273745/michael-cohen-ai-fake-legal-cases).
 Don't fall victim to the [Eliza Effect](https://en.wikipedia.org/wiki/ELIZA_effect), where people mistake natural language algorithms for human-level understanding.
 It’s an easy mistake to make, because the only entity we ever encountered that could write as well as a human...*was* a human.
 So it’s jarring to see ChatGPT write an Elizabethan sonnet in a flash, and then [stumble on problems a small child could solve](https://www.washingtonpost.com/science/2024/06/12/how-smart-ai-chatgpt-intelligent-child/).

-If even Google engineers, who should know how [to make reliable systems using unreliable components](https://www.ben-evans.com/benedictevans/2024/6/8/building-ai-products), got caught out by [how much their Gemini LLM gets wrong](https://originality.ai/blog/worst-google-ai-responses), how careful do the rest of us have to be?
+[Eggs don't melt!](https://futurism.com/google-search-ai-melt-eggs) If even Google engineers, who should know how [to make reliable systems using unreliable components](https://www.ben-evans.com/benedictevans/2024/6/8/building-ai-products), got caught out by [how much their Gemini LLM gets wrong](https://originality.ai/blog/worst-google-ai-responses), how careful do the rest of us have to be?

 Move fast, don't miss out on the opportunity for massive productivity gains from AI, but follow [common-sense rules](https://www.forbes.com/sites/peterhigh/2024/05/07/ethan-mollick-on-the-four-rules-of-co-intelligence-with-ai/?sh=600ff1a63004), and stay safe, my friends!